-Once a whale slows down, the rescuers approach in a five-metre inflatable boat.
+Once a whale slows down, the rescuers approach in a five-meter inflatable boat.
 When working close to the whale, the rescuers take the engine out of the water so that any ropes or lines trailing from the whale do not get caught in it.
 Once they are close enough, they start to cut the gear off the whale, reaching with a series of hooked knives mounted at the ends of poles.

 At the end of each day's rescue attempt all gear that has been attached to the whale by rescuers is removed and a telemetry buoy is attached.
 This buoy sends satellite and radio signals that will help relocate the whale if more work is needed to free it.

 Your help with the disentanglement network is critically important and greatly appreciated.
 The network can not succeed without the help of many eyes and ears on the water.
 Entangled whales in Canada are reported through the Fisheries and Ocean Canada Environmental Emergencies number 1-800-565-1633.
-Entangled whales in the United States are reported through the US Coast Guard, VHF channel 16 or the Provincetown Center for Coastal Studies hotline at 1-800-900-3622.
+Entangled whales in the United States are reported through the US Coast Guard, VHF channel 16 or the Center for Coastal Studies hotline at 1-800-900-3622.

 If you see an entangled, injured, or beached whale